Wisconsin Unemployment Attorneys

 At the most basic level, an employee may be eligible for unemployment if he or she was fired.
 Generally speaking, if an employee quits, the employee is not eligible.
 However, there are exceptions.
 Other situations in which an employee may be eligible include a temporary layoff, an unpaid suspension, or a reduction in hours of work.

-Apply for Unemployment Benefits in Wisconsin - Steps & Tips
+Initial Investigation – Steps & Tips

 - Be attentive.
 Read all documents carefully and, if you are being interviewed, listen to each question carefully.

-If unemployment benefits are denied, the denial determination can be appealed, at which point the case will be set for hearing in front of an Administrative Law Judge.
+Either the employer or employee can appeal the initial determination of eligibility or benefits, at which point the case will be set for hearing in front of an Administrative Law Judge.

 The same applies to any other contention a former employer wishes to raise against a former employee’s receipt of benefits.
 If the employer is the appellant, it carries the burden.

-The Walcheske & Luzi, LLC Difference
+The Walcheske & Luzi Difference

 At Walcheske & Luzi, LLC it is our pledge to provide open and honest advice, taking the time to listen, counsel, and advise.
 We have been characterized by many as a different kind of law firm, providing a certain type of personalized service, attention to detail, and honesty to its clients that other firms either can’t, don’t, or won’t provide.